 While it has much to recommend it, the book is marred by several pieces of advice it gives - or omits to give - that seem to ignore critical changes in the thinking of concussion experts over the past decade, including some from Dr. Cantu himself.

-As those who have read my past reviews of books about concussions, the fact that I have lived and breathed this subject for many years, not just as the founder and publisher of MomsTEAM, but in my own life, as the mother of a son forced by multiple concussions to give up playing high school football, gives me a perspective on the subject that few in the media enjoy.
+As those who have read my past reviews of books about concussions, the fact that I have lived and breathed this subject for many years, not just as the founder and publisher of MomsTEAM, but in my own life, as the mother of a son forced by multiple concussions to give up playing high school football and lacrosse, gives me a perspective on the subject that few in the media enjoy.
 I take the subject very seriously, and expect that books on the subject of concussions provide information that is as well-researched and accurate as I believe is the concussion information on MomsTEAM.

 In reviewing Bob's book, I also bring to the table a professional relationship with him that goes back more than a decade.
 In October 2001, a little over a year after the launch of MomsTEAM, I received an email from Deron Colby, the grieving uncle of 17-year old California high school football player Matthew Colby, who had died tragically from Second Impact Syndrome two weeks earlier.
 He told me that his Internet research had identified MomsTEAM as the only youth sports parenting website addressing the subject of concussions, but he wanted us to do more.
 He said that he had read in his research some excellent journal articles written by a Dr. Robert Cantu, who he said was practicing at Emerson Hospital in Concord, and wondered whether I knew Bob.